 Are you thinking of planning an event, and you have no idea how to get started?
-Then this read is for you.
-In a moment, we will be looking at the event planning checklist.
+In this read, figure out what to consider when planning an event.
+In a moment, we will be looking at the event planning checklist or conference planning checklist.

 Here is the list of things that need to be done 4 to 6 months before the event.

-- Define your goals and objectives: Identifying your goals and objectives serves as the right metric to measure the success of your event.
+- Define your goals and objectives: Identifying your goals and objectives serves as the right metric to measure the success of your event planning outline.
 Do you hope to expand your reach?
 Or maybe fundraise for a charity cause?

 - Pick the date: Now that you have defined goals and objectives.
-The next thing on the checklist is to select a date.
-Ensure that the date you choose is not clashing with any big event or holidays in your country/state.
+The next thing on the event planning guide checklist is to select a date.
+Ensure that the date you choose is not clashing with any big event or holiday in your country/state.

 - Venue selection: Don’t book a random venue for your events.
 Do your homework before booking.
 Examine the kind of insurance they have.
 Is the venue alcohol-friendly?
 How’s security?
 Is it easy to locate?